OP City: Preview

 From OPcity repository:

-This section provides a comprehensive account of our hands-on experience setting up and running a node and deploying a rollup using the OP Stack.
-We conducted the setup process using two Intel NUC 13 PRO NUC13ANHi7 Arena Canyon devices, each equipped with a 13th-generation Intel Core i7-1360P CPU, 32GB RAM, and a 4TB SSD running Linux (Ubuntu).
+This section comprehensively explains our experience setting up and running a node and deploying a rollup using the OP Stack.
+We carried out the setup process using two Intel NUC 13 PRO NUC13ANHi7 Arena Canyon devices, each equipped with an Intel Core i7-1360P 13th generation CPU, 32GB of RAM, and a 4TB SSD running Linux (Ubuntu).

-We relied on a remote VM and a third-party RPC service in the December tests.
-However, this setup presented significant challenges, particularly regarding the limitations of RPC calls and the restrictions imposed by proprietary hardware.
-The use of third-party RPC services introduced latency and potential security concerns, which hindered the overall performance of our test environment.
-Furthermore, the reliance on a remote VM limited our control over the hardware, leading to issues in scalability and reliability during the testing phase.
+In the test conducted in December, we used a remote VM and a third-party RPC service.
+However, this configuration presented significant challenges, mainly related to the limitations of RPC calls and restrictions imposed by proprietary hardware.
+Additionally, using third-party RPC services generated timeouts and raised security concerns, negatively affecting the overall performance of our testing environment.
+The reliance on a remote VM limited our control over the hardware, leading to scalability and reliability issues during the testing phase.

-To overcome these challenges, we transitioned to a home environment setup using the Intel NUC devices.
-This shift allowed us to bypass the limitations of third-party RPC services and gain full control over the hardware, leading to a more reliable and efficient testing environment.
-We documented the setup process in our GitHub repository, including all commands and screenshots, to guide others through the deployment process.
+To overcome these challenges, we migrated to a local environment configuration using the Intel NUC devices.
+This transition allowed us to eliminate the limitations of third-party RPC services and gain full control over the hardware, resulting in a more reliable and efficient testing environment.
+We documented the entire setup process in our GitHub repository, including commands and screenshots to guide other developers in deploying a rollup, divided into two main stages for implementation in the Holesky testnet.

 A. Spin up a L1 Node (Holesky Testnet):

-This stage outlines the steps to configure an L1 node, starting with acquiring the necessary hardware.
-The Intel NUC devices provided the computing power required to handle the installation of Linux (Ubuntu), followed by the setup of Geth and Prysm dependencies.
-We then installed and started Geth, forming the Ethereum network's base layer, followed by the installation and initialization of Prysm, which facilitated the execution of the proof-of-stake consensus mechanism.
-This configuration ensured a robust L1 node capable of supporting subsequent rollup deployments.
+This stage details the steps to configure an L1 node, starting with acquiring the necessary hardware.
+The Intel NUC devices provided adequate computing power for installing Linux (Ubuntu) and setting up the Geth and Prysm dependencies.
+Subsequently, we installed and ran Geth, which forms the base layer of the Ethereum network, followed by installing and initializing Prysm, facilitating the execution of the proof-of-stake consensus mechanism.
+This resulted in a robust L1 node capable of supporting subsequent rollup deployments.

 Two-node setup for OP stack version benchmark